 Make use of natural features to shield your tent from the weather and be prepared to re-pitch if the first choice isn’t working out for you.
 Remember the weather can change very quickly and damage a poorly pitched. cheap camping tent

+Mountainsmith Morrison is one of the best cheap camping tents in the market.
 This tent has a lot to like about its interior comfort.
 At 92″ x 56,” it is the longest and widest tent in this review.
 Its 43″ peak height is the second highest.
 There’s just a lot of space in there.
-It has a two-side-door design and the doors themselves zip off almost all the way around for a real open-air feel.
+It has a two-side-door design and the doors themselves zip-off almost all the way around for a real open-air feel.

 The orientation of the doors suggests that sleepers are meant to go head-to-toe.
 There are additional storage pockets, an included gear loft, and when you are not storing the door in the side pocket, there is even more space to tuck away clothes and equipment.
 The vestibules are large enough for each person to store a pack and footwear.